Sustainable food system: Academic Opportunities

 There is a debate about "establishing a body akin to the Intergovernmental Panel on Climate Change (IPCC) for food systems" which "would respond to questions from policymakers and produce advice based on a synthesis of the available evidence" while identifying "gaps in the science that need addressing".

 Public policy

+United States of America

+In September 2015 the United States Environmental Protection Agency (EPA) set a 15 year goal to cut domestic food waste in half by 2030.
+The EPA asserts that the US wastes about 30-40% of food a year and that redirecting food waste is insufficient to stopping environmental impact as around 85% of greenhouse gas emissions surrounding the waste is produced prior to the waste occurring.